XingangPan/SCNN/README.md

     mkdir -p data/CULane
     cd data/CULane
     ```
    Download [CULane](https://xingangpan.github.io/projects/CULane.html) dataset and extract here.
-(Note: If you have downloaded the dataset before 16th April 2018, please update the raw annotations for train&val set as described in the dataset website.)
+(Note: If you have downloaded the dataset before 16th April 2018, please update the raw annotations of train&val set as described in the dataset website.)
    You should have structure like this:
     ```Shell
     $SCNN_ROOT/data/CULane/driver_xx_xxframe    # data folders x6